-Travel Training or travel instruction offers 1-on-1 and group training to teach seniors and people with disabilities to travel safely and independently on fixed-route public transit.
+Travel Training or travel instruction offers 1-on-1 and group training to teach seniors and people with disabilities to travel safely and independently on fixed-route public transit (fixed-route service includes trains and buses that operate on regular routes).

 Travel Trainers work with you to determine how your disability affects your ability to travel.
 They develop methods to teach travel skills tailored to your needs.